 Multifactor authentication is an electronic security method that requires a user to provide two or more forms of identity verification before they’re able to log in to a system.
 According to Hive Systems, multi-factor authentication is “the best way to protect your most sensitive accounts.”
 Even Microsoft echoes this sentiment in public claims that multifactor authentication can block over 99.9% of account compromise attacks.

 Thankfully, when it comes to multifactor authentication, there are a range of verification options available, including methods that allow users to obtain a unique verification code via an authenticator app, text, email or phone (voice) call.
-Of these options, authenticator apps, such as Google Authenticator, are usually the preference, as they are incredibly secure and very convenient to use.
+Of these options, authenticator apps, such as Google Authenticator or Microsoft Authenticator, are usually the preference, as they are incredibly secure and very convenient to use.
 That said, multi-factor authentication of any kind is significantly more secure than just leveraging a password on its own.
 So, while verifying your identity with a unique code might feel like an extra step, it’s worth its weight in (security) gold.

 Occasional password resets